rachit836/Exp-5-C-decision-making-statements/README.md

 Experiment No. 5

-Aim:
-To study and implement decision-making statements in C++.
+Aim : To study and implement decision-making statements in C++.

-Tools Required:
-Visual Studio Code (VS Code)
+Tools Required : Visual Studio Code (VS Code)

 Theory:

 Decision-making statements allow the program to make decisions and execute different code blocks based on conditions.

-Types of Decision-Making Statements in C++: if Statement:
+Types of Decision-Making Statements in C++:

+1.if Statement:

 Executes code if a condition is true.

 syntax:

 if (a > b) {
     cout << "a is greater";
 }

-if...else Statement:
+2.if...else Statement:

 Executes one block if condition is true, another if false.

 syntax:

 if (num % 2 == 0) {
     cout << "Even";
 } else {
     cout << "Odd";
 }

-else if Ladder
+3.else if Ladder

 Multiple conditions can be checked in sequence.

 syntax:

 if (marks >= 90) {
     cout << "Grade: O";
 } else if (marks >= 80) {